 AEN 114 TURFGRASS EQUIPMENT: 5 hours.
 Three discussions and two two-hour laboratory periods.
 A study of the operation and maintenance of power equipment used in golf course and recreational park construction and maintenance.
 Topics include assembling, operating, servicing, welding, hydraulics, lapping and grinding, and small engine management.
-Winter.
+Winter of even years.

 AEN 120 AGRICULTURAL POWER I: 5 hours.
-Three discussions and two laboratory periods.
-Study of the construction, operation and servicing of spark and compression engines.
-Special emphasis is placed on horsepower rating, care and repair of hydraulic systems, diesel injectors, ignition systems and general repairs.
-Laboratory work to include actual field operation and overhaul procedures of tractors.
-Fall.
+Three discussions and two two-hour laboratory periods.
+Study of the construction, operation and servicing of compression ignition engines and power trains.
+Special emphasis is placed on horsepower rating, efficiency and power transmission and utilization.
+Laboratory work to include actual overhaul procedures of tractor engines and power trains.